shubham-agarwal-27/hooks-deploy-to-azure/README.md

 # Application to Deploy a Node Web App To Azure

-With the hooks-deploy-to-azure npm package you can deploy you can deploy your Node web app to Azure.
+With the hooks-deploy-to-azure npm package you can deploy your Node web app to Azure.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!